 The way these odds work is as follows: The favorite gets a negative number.
 This represents the amount you’d have to risk to win $100.
 Meanwhile, the underdog gets a positive number, representing the amount you can win on a wager of $100.
 Thus, odds of -200 mean you’d risk $200 to win $100, while +200 is the other side of the same bet, offering a $200 payout on a $100 risk.

 Here too, you’re picking the winner of the match, but with handicap points added to the underdog’s score.
-For instance, if the spread for a football game is DAL +5.5 / NE -5.5, that means a bet on Dallas will win if either the Cowboys win, or they lose by 5 points or less, since the handicap points would push them into winning territory.
-Conversely, a bet on New England would win only if the Patriots win by at least 6.
+For instance, if the spread for a football game is DAL +5.5 / NE -5.5, that means a bet on Dallas will win if either the Cowboys win, or they lose by 5 points or less, because the handicap points would push them into winning territory.
+Conversely, a bet on New England would win only if the Patriots win by at least six points.

 Also known as the over/under, a totals bet is a wager on the combined total score of both teams.
 The book will set a line, such as perhaps 45.5 for a football game.
 Your goal is to guess whether the total for the game will come in over or under that line.